The Jackbox Party Pack: The Jackbox Party Pack 5 (2018)

 The Jackbox Party Pack 5 was released on October 17, 2018, for PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.

-You Don't Know Jack: Full Stream is for 1-8 players and the newest iteration of the You Don't Know Jack franchise.
-The game is updated to feature similar streaming-friendly features as most other Party Pack games.
+You Don't Know Jack: Full Stream is the newest iteration of the You Don't Know Jack franchise.
+The game is updated to feature streaming-friendly features similar to most other Party Pack games.
 This includes support for up to eight players and an audience.
-As the game now uses both mobile devices and computers as controllers, text-based questions like the "Gibberish Question" return, new and classic question types are present.
+As the game now uses both mobile devices and computers as controllers, text-based questions like the "Gibberish Question" return; new and classic question types are present.

-Split the Room is for 3–8 players and is a scenario game.
+Split the Room is for 3 to 8 players and is a scenario game.
 In each round, each player is presented with a hypothetical yes-no question with a missing component.
 Players then try to fill in the missing component in a way such that the other players' yes or no responses to it are evenly split, with more points for an equal division of answers.
 The final round, the "Decisive Dimension", replaces the yes-no question with a multiple-choice question with two options, one of which is the missing component.
 The player with the most points at the end wins.